Tin Can Bay, Queensland: Geography

 The locality of Tin Can Bay is bounded on the east by the Great Sandy Strait, which separates mainland Queensland from Fraser Island.
 The area is a Ramsar Convention wetland of International Importance and an Important Bird Area of Australia.

 The town is located on a peninsula between Snapper Creek and the Great Sandy Strait.

-A vehicular ferry operates at nearby Inskip Point providing access to Fraser Island.

 History

+European settlement began in the 1870s as the point where logs would be floated to the timber mills at Maryborough.
+It later became, and still remains, an important fishing port, with a focus on prawns as well as recreational fishing.

-The town was originally called Wallu, but was changed to Tin Can Bay in 1937.
+In July 1932, town and suburban land sales occurred in the Town of Wallu.
+The town's name was officially changed to Tin Can Bay in 1937.
 The origins of "Tin Can" are uncertain, but is believed to be derived from an indigenous name, possibly tinchin meaning mangrove in the Yugarabul dialect of the Yuggera language, or tinken meaning vine with large ribbed leaves from Doombarah Clan, Dulinbara dialect, Kabi language.

-European settlement began in the 1870s as the point where logs would be floated to the timber mills at Maryborough.
-Tin Can Bay later became, and still remains, an important fishing port, with a focus on prawns as well as recreational fishing.
+In 1934, the Wallu post office was opened in Mr V. G. Mason's premises, noting the name Tin Can Bay was already in use at this time.
+Arrangements were also made for a telephone connection.
+Mason also erected a hall.

-Wallu State School opened on 1 February 1934 and was renamed Tin Can Bay State School in 1937.
+Wallu State School opened on 1 February 1934 in a school building which had been relocated from the Wolvi area.
+It was renamed Tin Can Bay State School on 21 April 1937, reflecting the town's name change on 25 February 1937.

+In 1939, the first Catholic mass was held in the public hall.
+In 1945, a house on 1 acre of land was converted to become St John Vianney's Catholic Church.

+In 1952, the Baptists constructed a timber church using volunteer labour.
+The Baptist Church was opened on 16 February 1952.

 The Tin Can Bay Library opened in 1985 and underwent a major refurbishment in 2005.

 Tin Can Bay was formerly in the Shire of Cooloola until its amalgamation in 2008 into the Gympie Region.